jenkinsci/subversion-plugin/README.md

       Wscript.Echo "Error.
 HTTP Status: " & http.status & ".
 Body: " & http.responseText
     end if

-## Perform Polling from the Master
+## Perform Polling from the Controller

 JIRA [JENKINS-5413](https://issues.jenkins-ci.org/browse/JENKINS-5413)
-documents problems with running the SCM polling trigger on slaves.
+documents problems with running the SCM polling trigger on agents.
-Version 1.21 of the Subversion plugin can perform the polling on the Jenkins master if the hudson.scm.SubversionSCM.pollFromMaster system property is set to true.
+Version 1.21 of the Subversion plugin can perform the polling on the Jenkins controller if the hudson.scm.SubversionSCM.pollFromMaster system property is set to true.

 ## Subversion Revision and URL information as Environment Variables